Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Discussions of the Assumptions

 \subsection{On Assumption \ref{a:h}}

 The three parts (i), (ii), and (iii) of Assumption \ref{a:h} can be simultaneously satisfied if the order $k$ of smoothness assumed in Assumption \ref{a:m} (ii) is greater than 3.
-In this case, the trimming threshold $h$ can be chosen to satisfy $n^{-\frac{1}{4}} \ll h \lesssim n^{-\frac{1}{2(k-1)}}$.
+In this case, the trimming threshold $h_n$ can be chosen to satisfy $n^{-\frac{1}{4}} \ll h_n \lesssim n^{-\frac{1}{2(k-1)}}$.
+Therefore, the ``largest possible trimming'' or the slowest possible trimming threshold is achieved with a choice according to $h_n \sim n^{-\frac{1}{2(k-1)}}$.